MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/x--examine-symbols-.md

 ---
-title: x (Examine Symbols)
+title: "x (Examine Symbols)"
-description: The x command displays the symbols in all contexts that match the specified pattern.
+description: "The x command displays the symbols in all contexts that match the specified pattern."
 keywords: ["x (Examine Symbols) Windows Debugging"] ms.date: 05/23/2017
 topic_type: